 Frequestly Asked Questions

-- What Kind of multimedia items are in the lab?What kind of multimedia items are in the lab?
-We have CDs, DVDs, VHS tapes, laser discs, audio cassettes, and LPs.
-The library also has CD-ROMS, but these are located at the Circulation desk.
+What kind of multimedia items are in the lab?
+We have an impressive collection of CDs and LP as well as a few VHS tapes and audio cassettes.
+The library also has CD-ROMS, which are located at the Circulation desk.

-- When is the lab open?When is the lab open?Please see our hours on the Music Lab home page.
+When is the Music Lab open?
+Please see our hours on the Music Lab home page: www.atu.edu/musiclab/

-- What if I need to check out materials and the lab is closed?Someone from the Circulation desk on first floor will be more than happy to retrieve items for you.
+Someone from the Circulation desk on first floor will be more than happy to retrieve items for you.